insight-creative/foxstructures.com/content/portfolio/vir-clar-farms-feed-center-more.md

 related_projects:
 ---

-Since 1995, Vir-Clar Farms has trusted Fox Structures to help build their thriving, family owned dairy in Fond du Lac.
+Since 1995, Vir-Clar Farms has trusted Fox Structures to help build their thriving, family-owned dairy in Fond du Lac.
 As Vir-Clar has grown, they’ve turned to Fox Structures for a steel frame freestall barn, heifer barn and other buildings.
 Most recently, Vir-Clar again looked to Fox Structures to design, fabricate and build a unique, partially enclosed, 24,000-square-foot feed center.
 The center efficiently handles corn deliveries, provides covered bays for feed storage and houses the 200-hp mixer that produces 180 tons of feed daily to satisfy their 2,000 cows.